SportR: A Benchmark for Multimodal Large Language Model Reasoning in Sports: Conclusion

 \section{Conclusion}

 In this paper, we introduced SportR, a large-scale benchmark designed to train and evaluate the fine-grained, rule-based visual reasoning of Multimodal Large Language Models.
-Built upon a foundation of over 7,000 fully human-authored Chain-of-Thought rationales, we aim to provide a benchmark that can be used both for training and evaluation.
+Built upon a foundation of over 6,500 fully human-authored Chain-of-Thought rationales, we aim to provide a benchmark that can be used both for training and evaluation.
 By integrating tasks across both images and videos, our benchmark provides a holistic assessment of a model's ability in sports understanding.
 Our experiments demonstrate that while our dataset is an effective training resource, it presents a profound challenge to current models.
 For example, even after fine-tuning and reinforcement learning, performance on the explicit grounding task remains modest, underscoring the difficulty of connecting abstract rules to precise visual evidence.
+Crucially, our error analysis reveals that current MLLMs suffer from a fundamental shortage in fine-grained visual perception for dynamic events and a significant gap in aligning visual evidence with abstract domain knowledge.
 We hope SportR will serve as a critical tool for the community, inspiring advancements in MLLMs and contributing to more robust and reliable real-world sports understanding.